marc-crAIE/RaylibGameTemplate/README.md

 <ins>**2.
 Cloning your new repository:**</ins>

-Next you want to clone the repository.
+Next you want to clone your new repository.
 <p>First you need to get the URL to clone from.
 To do this just click the code button then click on the button next to the URL that ends with ".git"</p>

 ![GitCloneRepository](/docs/images/git_clone_repository.png?raw=true)